-If you’re a very busy VA, outsourcing certain tasks is a great way to make more money.
-And if you’re a new VA then becoming an Associate is a great way to learn the ropes and become familiar with the way freelancing works.
+If you’re a busy VA, outsourcing certain tasks is a great way to make more money.
+And if you’re a new VA then becoming an associate is a great way to learn the ropes and become familiar with the way freelancing works.

-There also seem to be a few downsides so, like everything in your business, make sure you end up with a situation you’re happy with and that works for you.
+There also seem to be a few downsides so, like everything in your business, you need to create a plan of action to ensure you end up with a situation you’re happy with and that works for you.

 A VA cannot outsource work to just anyone.

 As you’ve just seen, apart from ensuring the idea is financially viable, you also need to be confident in the quality of work produced and that the associate can deliver to your client’s standard and within set deadlines – otherwise, you run the risk of damaging your client’s business as well as your own reputation.